 Where to Picnic

-I’ve seen people bring some amazing contraptions like a picnic table that folds into the size of a suitcase.
-Bring a towel or blanket because you might be have to dine on the grass though.
+Bring a towel or blanket because you might have to dine on the grass though.

-If you have some time to kill before the show starts, visit the Hollywood Bowl museum.
+If you have some time to kill before the show starts, visit the Hollywood Bowl Museum before the entrance.
 You’ll get to see the history of the bowl and hear performances from every decade that it was open, including performances by the Beatles.
 It’s kinda neat and worth stopping by.
-It’s never crowded and not well known, so keep it our secret!
+It’s never crowded and not well-known, so keep it our secret!
 It’s on the left side of the walkway as you head up to the entrance.